 When you say "Hey Google" from a secure lock screen and we're able to recognize the sound of your voice, you can ask Google to take actions for you or visit sites without having to unlock your device manually.

 See personal results for your voice searches, even when your device is locked.

 - Retrain voice model:

 Teach Google the sound of your voice again.
-Try this if Google isn’t recognizing your voice when you say "Ok Google."
-If you don't see this setting, make sure "Access with Voice Match," "From any screen," or "Always-on" is turned on.
+Try this if Google isn’t recognizing your voice when you say "Hey Google."
+If you don't see this setting, make sure "Hey Google" is turned on.

-Remove what you've taught to Google to recognize your voice.
+Remove what you've taught to Google to recognize your voice on that device.

-- If you use the Google app on more than one device, turn on "Ok Google" on each device.
+- If you use the Google app on more than one device, turn on "Hey Google" on each device.